Zach-Deladev/js-code-snippets/README.md

    ![Nav bar](/media/dropdown-wireframe.png)
    Navigation bar features:

-   - Solid colour navigation bar on scroll
+   - Solid colour navigation bar on scroll - To enhance the user experience, the navigation bar changes to a solid colour as the user scrolls down the page.
+This feature is achieved by selecting the nav element through a query selector then using an if / else statement that adds a CSS class, 'nav-active', to the navigation bar when the window is scrolled a certain distance.

-   - Burger menu for smaller screens
+   - Burger menu for smaller screens - The burger menu icon is designed to open and close the navigation menu on smaller screens.
+A toggleMenu function is created to add or remove the 'active' class for each menu item, allowing the menu to expand or collapse when the burger menu icon is clicked.

-   - Displaying login and registration forms
+   - Displaying login and registration forms - Event listeners are added to the login and registration buttons in the navigation bar.
+When clicked, the respective form is displayed while hiding the other form.

-   - Fully responsive
+   - Fully responsive - Using CSS the navigation bar is made to be fully responsive on all device sizes, this is achieved by through a mixture of techniques including media queries.

 2. Login form: I integrated a hidden login form that is displayed when the login button is pressed.
 The form uses the GET method to submit data to the "dashboard.html" file.
 It contains fields for the user's email and password, along with demo values provided for convenience.